 The chart below signifies some of the normal signs of aging as opposed to the start of dementia or Alzheimer’s disease.

 This information was provided as part of the recent Huffington Health Forum.
-In one presentation, BCM psychiatry professor Dr. Mark Kunik in the Menninger Department of Psychiatry and Behavioral Sciences and Dr. Robert Roush, associate professor at BCM’s Huffington Center on Aging, spoke on the topic of how the aging brain affects our finances and what we can do about it.
+In one presentation, BCM psychiatry professor Dr. Mark Kunik in the Menninger Department of Psychiatry and Behavioral Sciences and Dr. Robert Roush, associate professor at the Huffington Center on Aging at Baylor College of Medicine, spoke on the topic of how the aging brain affects our finances and what we can do about it.

 The conclusion: Individuals with dementia have greater difficulty managing finances, and are more vulnerable to financial exploitation than are seniors without cognitive impairment.